b0 test

 in the b0.kit

-library provides expectation testing.
+library provides snapshot testing.
 It is expected to change a little bit in order to integrate better with b0 test

 and B0_testing